Search for dark matter Particles via Invisible Decays in ${}^{46}$Sc Nuclear $\gamma$ Cascades with a CsI(Tl) Detector: Conclusion And Experimental Reach

-An upgraded, ton-scale experiment is currently under development, which will extend the sensitivity into unexplored regions of parameter space, including the cosmological triangle for axion-like particles (ALPs) and broad, untested regions for scalar dark matter.
-This study also emphasizes the importance of reducing systematic uncertainties, which are primarily dominated by the energy threshold and the coincidence window selection.
-The energy threshold is largely affected by the use of photomultiplier tubes (PMTs), which often exhibit gain instability and cause fluctuations in the detected signal.
-Replacing PMTs with silicon photomultipliers (SiPMs) provides a much more stable signal and enables a lower and more consistent energy threshold.
-The coincidence window, being another significant source of systematic uncertainty, can be optimized through improved analysis techniques and faster data processing using C++ based algorithms.
+The primary limitations of the present experiment arise from limited $\gamma$-ray containment and relatively large systematic uncertainties, which motivate the design of the next-generation upgrade.
+An upgraded, ton-scale experiment is currently under development and is expected to be one of the leading lab based experiment to extend the sensitivity into previously unexplored regions of parameter space and broad, untested regions for scalar dark matter.
+This study highlights the importance of reducing systematic uncertainties, which are dominated by the energy threshold and the choice of coincidence window.
+The energy threshold is strongly influenced by the use of photomultiplier tubes (PMTs), whose gain instabilities can lead to threshold fluctuations; replacing PMTs with silicon photomultipliers (SiPMs) is expected to provide improved gain stability and enable lower, more uniform thresholds.
+In addition, systematic uncertainties associated with the coincidence window can be further reduced through optimized analysis strategies and faster data processing using C++-based algorithms.

 Additional upgrades under consideration include the use of high-purity CsI crystals with faster decay time ($\sim 20\ ns$), which could increase statistics by up to two orders of magnitude, and the deployment of auxiliary $\beta$ detectors to improve tagging efficiency and coincidence rejection.
-Together, these developments will lay the foundation for the next-generation program aimed at exploring rare processes in nuclear gamma cascades with unprecedented sensitivity.
+Together, these developments will lay the foundation for the next-generation program aimed at exploring rare processes in nuclear $\gamma$ cascades with unprecedented sensitivity.
 Furthermore, alternative radioactive sources such as ${}^{90}\mathrm{Nb}$, ${}^{60}\mathrm{Co}$, and ${}^{24}\mathrm{Na}$ are being evaluated as substitutes for ${}^{46}\mathrm{Sc}$ to probe different dark matter mass ranges and other dark sector candidates~\cite{Missing_Gamma1}.

 The detector is also being relocated to Los Alamos National Laboratory (LANL) to facilitate axion searches in a beam dump environment.
 A similar detector setup is planned for deployment at Oak Ridge National Laboratory (ORNL) to operate in the HFIR 85 MW reactor.
 This versatile detector system is designed to be compatible with a wide range of dark matter search environments, including reactor-based, beam-dump, and radioactive source experiments.